GenaGrig/eCommerce-pp5/README.md

 * Site users are able to register an account to use extra services
 * Site users are able to login to their accounts to use extra services
 * Site users are able to logout from their accounts to secure their private information and order details
-* Site admins can add, edit or delete products both from admin panel or via user interface on product management page
+* Site admins can add, edit or delete products both from admin panel and via user interface on product management page
 * Site users are able to edit their profiles after creating account and save personal info if they wish
 * Site users can leave ratings to products they purchase (login required)
 * Site users has their own wishlist to save products they want to buy (login required)
-* Site users has their own profile page with pesonal information, wishlist and orders history (login required)
+* Site users has their own profile page with personal information, wishlist and orders history (login required)
 * Website uses pop-up messages that follows actions made by the users

 #### User Stories

-* As a Shopper I can view list of products so that I can select some to purchase
+* As a Shopper, I can view list of products so that I can select some to purchase
-* As a Shopper I can view individual product details so that I can identify the price, description, product rating, product image
+* As a Shopper, I can view individual product details so that I can identify the price, description, product rating and product image
-* As a Shopper I can identify deals, special offers and discounts so that I can take advantage of special sales for purchasing
+* As a Shopper, I can identify deals, special offers and discounts so that I can take advantage of special sales for purchasing
-* As a Shopper I can easily view the total of my purchases at any time so that I will not spend too much or add more items to my cart to reach my budget
+* As a Shopper, I can easily view the total of my purchases at any time so that I will not spend too much or add more items to my cart to reach my budget
-* As a Site User I can easily register and account so that have a personal account to view my profile and have access to extra features
+* As a Site User, I can easily register and account so that have a personal account to view my profile and have access to extra features
-* As a Site User I can login or logout to/from site so that I can access my personal account information
+* As a Site User, I can login or logout to/from site so that I can access my personal account information
-* As a Site User I can recover my password in case I forget it so that I can recover access to my account
+* As a Site User, I can recover my password in case I forget it so that I can recover access to my account
-* As a Site User I can receive confirmation email after new account registering so that I can verify that my account registration was successful
+* As a Site User, I can receive confirmation email after new account registering so that I can verify that my account registration was successful
-* As a Site User I can have personalized user profile so that I can view my order history, order confirmations and save my payment and shipping information
+* As a Site User, I can have personalized user profile so that I can view my order history, order confirmations and save my payment and shipping information
-* As a Shopper I can sort the list of all available products so that I can identify the best rated, best priced and categorically sorted products
+* As a Shopper, I can sort the list of all available products so that I can identify the best rated, best priced and categorically sorted products
-* As a Shopper I can sort specific category of product so that I can find best-rated, best-priced product in specific category, or sort the products by name in specific category
+* As a Shopper, I can sort specific category of product so that I can find best-rated, best-priced product in specific category, or sort the products by name in specific category
-* As a Shopper I can sort multiple categories of products simultaneously so that I can find the best-priced or best-rated products across broad categories
+* As a Shopper, I can sort multiple categories of products simultaneously so that I can find the best-priced or best-rated products across broad categories
-* As a Shopper I can search for a product by name or description so that I can find a specific product I would like to purchase
+* As a Shopper, I can search for a product by name or description so that I can find a specific product I would like to purchase
-* As a Shopper I can easily see what I've searched for and the number of results so that I can quickly decide whether the product I want is available
+* As a Shopper, I can easily see what I have searched for and the number of results so that I can quickly decide whether the product I want is available
-* As a Shopper I can select quantity of a product when purchasing it so that I can ensure I do not accidentally select the wrong product quantity
+* As a Shopper, I can select quantity of a product when purchasing it so that I can ensure I do not accidentally select the wrong product quantity
-* As a Shopper I can view items in my basket to be purchased so that I can identify the total cost of my purchase and all items I will receive
+* As a Shopper, I can view items in my basket to be purchased so that I can identify the total cost of my purchase and all items I will receive
-* As a Shopper I can adjust the quantity of individual items in my bag so that I can easily make changes to my purchase before checkout
+* As a Shopper, I can adjust the quantity of individual items in my bag so that I can easily make changes to my purchase before checkout
-* As a Shopper I can easily enter my payment information so that check out quickly and with no difficulties
+* As a Shopper, I can easily enter my payment information so that check out quickly and with no difficulties
-* As a Shopper I can feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase
+* As a Shopper, I can feel my personal and payment information is safe and secure so that I can confidently provide the needed information to make a purchase
-* As a Shopper I can view an order confirmation after checkout so that I can verify that I have not made any mistakes when purchased products
+* As a Shopper, I can view an order confirmation after checkout so that I can verify that I have not made any mistakes when purchased products
-* As a Shopper I can receive an order confirmation email after checking out so that I can keep the confirmation of what I've purchased for my records and order following
+* As a Shopper, I can receive an order confirmation email after checking out so that I can keep the confirmation of what I have purchased for my records and order following
-* As a Store Owner I can add a product so that I can add new items to store
+* As a Store Owner, I can add a product so that I can add new items to store
-* As a Store Owner I can edit/update a product so that I can change product prices, descriptions, images and other product criteria
+* As a Store Owner, I can edit/update a product so that I can change product prices, descriptions, images and other product criteria
-* As a Store Owner I can delete a product so that I can remove items that are no longer for sale/out of stock
+* As a Store Owner, I can delete a product so that I can remove items that are no longer for sale/out of stock
-* As a Site User I can add my personal profile image so that I can click it instead and open my profile menu
+* As a Site User, I can add my personal profile image so that I can click it instead and open my profile menu
-* As a Site User I can sign in using social networks so that I can have multiple choices for signing in from different platforms
+* As a Site User, I can sign in using social networks so that I can have multiple choices for signing in from different platforms
-* As a Shopper I can see real number of desired product in stock so that I am sure my product is available and I can order it right now
+* As a Shopper, I can see real number of desired product in stock so that I am sure my product is available and I can order it right now

 At the start of the project user stories looked like this: